osblinnikov/snocs/README.md

 Clone repo, add to the PATH

-Test that all is well:
+Check that all is well:

     snocs example compiler=gcc test